Learn About Varicocele

 Testicular veins are not anatomically meant to take high blood pressure, therefore the Nutcracker effect and the 90-degree entry cause veins to stretch and become varicose.
 These are two major contributors to the discrepancy between left- and right- sided varicocele prevalence (80% left-sided, 2% right-sided, 18% bilateral).

-What are Symptoms of a Varicocele?
+What are the Symptoms of a Varicocele?

 When blood pools in the varicocele, it causes excess heat, hyper-hydration, oxidation, toxin build up, and depletion of nutrients, resulting in many negative side effects.
 The major side effects are enlarged veins, pain, decreased fertility, scrotal sag, testicular shrinkage, and decreased testosterone.
 Many people experience some of the following symptoms as well: Embarrassment, gynecomastia, erectile dysfunction, weak or quickly lost erections, low sex drive, decreased masculinity, low motivation, decreased muscle tone, infertility, and increased estrogen.